writethedocs/www/docs/conf/eu/2016/visiting.rst

 Taxi companies
 ~~~~~~~~~~~~~~

-Prague does have Uber but it's still pretty young and rides are not
+Prague is serviced by Uber, and it's the most reliable and cheapest way to secure
+direct transportation.
+You can use your Uber app as you would in any other city
+where Uber is available, and you can choose UberPop (private cars) or Uber Black
+(fancy private cars).

+Note: Uber in Czech Republic does not provide tax invoice, only e-receipts.
+If you
-easily located.
-However, there are several reliable local taxi
+need a tax invoice or prefer to pay in cash, there are several reliable local taxi
 companies:

 -  `AAA Taxi <http://www.aaataxi.cz/en/>`__